 The indoor farmers’ market in Rollinsford feels bigger than a football field, and is teeming with vendors and buyers.

 Increasing demand for local food has led farmers to seek capital: funds with which to start or grow their businesses.
 In most industries, an increase in demand from consumers spells profits, so banks and other lenders will pull out their checkbooks.
 But farming is a little different.
 In New England, farmers aren’t actually likely to make much money.
 This isn’t new: farmers have always relied on farm credit co-ops and the federal government for loans to grow their businesses.

 With almost 60 farmers markets across the state, demand for local food is growing.
 But local farmers still struggle to make a profit growing local food.
 In fact, about three quarters of all farms in New Hampshire gross less than $10,000 from sales each year.
-Seacoast Reporter Emily Corwin takes an in-depth look at New Hampshire's agriculture community in her ongoing series, Growing Pains.
+Seacoast Reporter Emily Corwin takes an in-depth look at New Hampshire's agriculture community in her five-part series, Growing Pains.

 The Nottingham Farmers Market will be the site of a so-called ‘vegetable mandala' today.
 Traditionally, mandalas are intricate geometric designs used in Buddhist practice.
 But in Nottingham, visitors will buy or bring their own local produce to a table and artistically arrange their donations to create a large-scale design.

 The recently opened Monadnock Food Co-op in Keene has just won a national startup of the year award from the Food Co-op Initiative.
 The Co-op opened for business April 3 with a Grand opening weekend in June.